EllieZhangy/LLM-Based-Impression-Prediction-from-Radiology-Reports/README.md

 ## Data
 The data for this project was obtained from the University of Chicago Medicine, consisting of 789,280 de-identified radiology reports.

+## Models
+We have already tried two models Alpaca-7b (in  and Medalpaca7b